theocesar/GameList/README.md

-# GameList
+# Game List

-Aplication that shows a diverse list of games and their respective informations.
+## About the project:
-#### CURRENTLY IN PROGRESS
+Back-End aplication that shows a diverse list of games and their respective informations.

 ### TECHNOLOGIES USED (Back-End only):
      Java